pelias/documentation/api-keys-rate-limits.md

 1. Go to https://mapzen.com/developers.
 2. Sign in with your GitHub account.
 If you have not done this before, you need to agree to the terms first.
-3. Create a new key for Mapzen Search, and optionally, give it a name so you can remember the purpose of the project.
+3. Create a new key and optionally, give it a name so you can remember the purpose of the project.
 4. Copy the key into your code.

 ## Rate limits